 To delete a security rule:

-If you delete all security rules, any user with Viewer permission for the record type can view all records.
+If you delete all security rules, any user with Viewer permission on the record type can view all records.

 Although security rules allow you to configure the majority of use cases, you may choose to configure a security expression if you need to create more complex conditions.